ACUPUNCTURE AND DEVELOPMENT SCIENCE

 More yin constitution.
 This is the same as slow oxidation in nutritional balancing terms.

 Here the two sciences differ somewhat.
-I find the macrobiotic conception of yang and yin foods works better than the TCM (traditional Chinese medicine) classification.
-I believe the present Chinese system has been altered, which can occur over the centuries.
+We find the macrobiotic conception of yang and yin foods works better than the TCM (traditional Chinese medicine) classification.
+We believe the present Chinese system has been altered, which can occur over the centuries.

-This causes some acupuncturists to dismiss nutritional balancing science, which is unfortunate.
-In fact, it is the only area in which the two sciences diverge.
+This causes some acupuncturists to dismiss development science, which is unfortunate.
+In fact, it is one of the few areas in which the two sciences diverge.

 Macrobiotic classification of yang and yin foods.
 Eggs, red meat, white meats, cheeses, yogurt and other dairy foods are somewhat more yang in that order from most yang to less yang.
 Grains and cooked vegetables are fairly balanced foods.
 Raw foods, fruit, sugars, alcohol and all medical and recreational drugs are more yin – in that order from slightly yin to very yin.